 3.2.
 Seller's Failure to Schedule.
 If on any Gas Day Seller fails to Schedule Buyer's Requested Quantity, then such occurrence shall constitute a "Seller's Deficiency Default" and "Seller's Deficiency Quantity" shall be the numerical difference between Buyer's Requested Quantity and the amount of Gas Scheduled for such Gas Day.
+If on any Gas Day Seller Schedule’s Gas in excess of the Buyer’s Requested Quantity, the such occurrence shall constitute a "Seller’s Overage Default" and "Seller's Overage Quantity" shall be the numerical difference between the amount of Gas Scheduled for such Gas Day and Buyer's Requested Quantity.
 In the event of a Seller's Deficiency Default, Seller shall pay Buyer an amount equal to the product of the Seller's Deficiency Quantity multiplied by the Replacement Price Differential.
-During any Month in which Seller's nonperformance continues for a period of five consecutive Gas Days Buyer may elect upon notice to Seller, without liability, not to recommence Scheduling Gas hereunder for the remainder of such Month, but for no longer period.
-Subject to offset pursuant to Section 3.5, payment to Buyer shall be made on the 25th Day of the Month in which Seller receives Buyer's statement for same.
+In the event of a Seller’s Overage Default, Seller shall pay Buyer an amount equal to the product of the Seller’s Overage Quantity multiplied by the Replacement Price Differential.
+To the extent Customer provides Company with a connection to Customer’s electronic flow measurement system for the purpose of monitoring daily gas flow, this Section 3.2 shall only apply to those wells not connected and accessible by Company electronically.
+For the purposes of this Section 3.2, if Seller’s actual deliveries with respect to each Delivery Point for the specified Contract Price as set forth in a Transaction are within five percent (5%) of Seller’s Nomination for each Delivery Point, no Seller Deficiency Default or Seller Overage Default shall have occurred.

 3.3.
 Buyer's Purchase Obligation.
-Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to the DCQ; provided, (i) if the MinMQ is applicable to a Transaction, Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Month a minimum quantity of Gas equal to the MinMQ and (ii) if the MinDQ is applicable to a Transaction, Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Day a minimum quantity of Gas equal to the MinDQ.
+Buyer shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to Seller’s Nomination.

 3.4.
 Buyer's Failure to Schedule.
-If on any Gas Day Buyer fails to Schedule the DCQ or MinDQ, if applicable, then such occurrence shall constitute a "Buyer's Deficiency Default" and "Buyer's Deficiency Quantity" shall be the numerical difference between the DCQ or MinDQ, if applicable, and the quantity of Gas Scheduled for such GasDay; provided, if the MinMQ is applicable to a Transaction, (i) the Buyer's Deficiency Default shall occur if Buyer fails to Schedule the MinMQ for any Month and (ii) the Buyer's Deficiency Quantity shall be the numerical difference between the MinMQ and the quantity of Gas Scheduled for such Month.
+If on any Gas Day Buyer fails to Schedule and take Seller’s Nomination, then such occurrence shall constitute a "Buyer's Deficiency Default" and "Buyer's Deficiency Quantity" shall be the numerical difference between Seller’s Nomination, and the quantity of Gas Scheduled for such Gas Day.
 In the event of a Buyer's Deficiency Default, Buyer shall pay Seller an amount equal to the product of Buyer's Deficiency Quantity multiplied by the Replacement Price Differential.
-With respect to DCQ and MinDQ obligations, during any Month in which Buyer's nonperformance continues for a period of five consecutive Gas Days Seller may elect upon notice to Buyer, without liability, not to recommence Scheduling Gas for the remainder of such Month, but for no longer period.
-Subject to offset pursuant to Section 3.5, payment to Seller shall be made in accordance with the Financial Matters provisions set forth in Appendix "1."

 3.5.
 Netting.
 In the event that Buyer and Seller are each required to pay an amount in the same Month hereunder, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount may pay to the other Party the difference between the amounts owed.